parisni/mimic-omop-guidelines/01-introduction.rst

 - interoperability may provide easy international research and improve reproductibily of it
 - decrease costs and investment in developing algorithms and help to performs transferable analyses
 - their data structure should be the closest to the EHR, to transfer easily research in real life
+- data pipeline need to be the same to apply and confirm results accross multiple centers (algorithm performance)

 challenges
 ==============
 - but we know that simple merging of databases give poor quality level because of the heterogeneity of datas (9)
 - but sharing data creates legal/juridic problems
 - but merge may loss datas

+=>  multicentric

 databases modelling and datas exchanges
 ===========================================